oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 If the kubectl command returns `No resources found.` and you have only just created the cluster it may still be initializing.
 Wait a short time and try again until you get the nodes list.

- (The details and number of nodes will vary depending on the settings you chose when you created the cluster, it may also take a few mins for the nodes to be up and running)
+ (The details and number of nodes will vary depending on the settings you chose when you created the cluster, they will take a few mins for the nodes to be configured after the cluster management is up and running)

 ### Basic cluster infrastructure services install

 Usually a Kubernetes cluster comes with only the core Kubernetes services installed that are needed to actually run the cluster (e.g. the API, DNS services.)
-Some providers also give you the option of installing other elements (e.g. Oracle Kubernetes Envrionment provides the option of installing the Helm 2 tiller pod and / or the Kubernetes dashboard) but here we're going to assume you have a minimal cluster with only the core services and will need to setup the other services before you run the rest of the system.
+Some providers also give you the option of installing other elements, but here we're going to assume you have a minimal cluster with only the core services and will need to setup the other services before you run the rest of the system.

 For most standard services in Kubernetes Helm is used to install and configure not just the pods, but also the configuration around them.
 Helm has templates (called charts) that define how to install potentially multiple services and to set them up.